29 DANGER

 b) Not yet great.

-This means you are a strong person in a strong place.
-The dangers are contained; provided you do not stir anything.
-The advice is not to feel strong and powerful; you should only do enough to get out of the dangers safely.
+This means you are a strong person in a reasonably strong place.
+The dangers are contained provided you do not stir anything.
+The advice is not to feel strong and powerful but instead you should only do the minimum.
+Preferably take no action and wait for the danger to pass.
 Then there will be no blame.

 6) 6 at the top